jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/2025 MCHA Budget Project Categories.md

 	- all naming of AMS to BMS
 - CEN
 	- route BMS and IMD to HIP
+		- change 12 pin CEN DT to 18 pin AT
+			- to accommodate for IMD, BMS, and AMBER_SWITCHED_GND
 	- change to opposite side of HIP
 	- spec fuses properly
 	- interpose from LVD to CEN